 Big, not just in terms of large, but expansive, inclusive, integrating all aspects of Yoga, including chanting, asana, pranayama, deep relaxation, Jnana, Raja, Bhakti and Karma Yoga, as she had been taught under the guidance of her Guru.
 It wasn’t until she came back to the West Coast that Meera actually started teaching Big Yoga.
 With Sam and Dave all grown up, Meera has devoted more time to teaching her unique class, which is an adapted version of Integral Yoga Beginners Hatha One.
 And now, the first of several videos has been released.
 Yoga can benefit everyone.

-Read our interview below with Meera published in Integral Yoga Magazine several years ago and look for an update in our Summer 2010 issue.
+Read our interview below with Meera published in Integral Yoga Magazine (Summer, 2010)

 Integral Yoga Magazine: What is Big Yoga?